CrikoC/ultimate_project_manager/README.md

 2. In the front end there is a custom registration page for the manager and a custom login and profile page for the partners after they were created by the manager.
 Back-end is restricted to partners.

-3. In the back-end, the managee can create new partners and projects.
+3. In the back-end, the manager can create new partners and projects.
 Each project is displayed in a GANTT chart for easy management.

 ***